GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 Once, “when the Pharisees heard [about Jesus healing a demonized person], they said, ‘It is only by Beelzebul, the prince of demons, that this man casts out demons’” (Matt.
 12:24), Jesus, instead of hiding from or arguing with them, firmly responded, saying:

- “. . . if Satan casts out Satan, he is divided against himself.
+ “…if Satan casts out Satan, he is divided against himself.
 How then will his kingdom stand?
 27 And if I cast out demons by Beelzebul, by whom do your sons cast them out?
 Therefore they will be your judges.
  28 But if it is by the Spirit of God that I cast out demons, then the kingdom of God has come upon you” (Matt.
 12:26-28).

  In short, the Lord stood his ground, fighting deception with truth and logic.